 - California Ground Squirrels

 - Southern Flying Squirrels

-If you learn a lot about two different kinds of squirrels, you can compare them using a Venn diagram (make your own or use the one in my subscriber only area).
+If you learn about two different kinds of squirrels, you can compare them using a Venn diagram.

 Miss Suzy Picture Book

+Did you notice one of the squirrels in the video above was named Suzy and the book Miss Suzy was in one of the photos?
+Miss Suzy is one of my very favorite books which I’ve written about before.
 There are also lots of fun activities to do with the Miss Suzy book.
-You can see an entire post about this – Creative Learning Ideas for Miss Suzy.
+You can see an entire post about this with more squirrel ideas – Creative Learning Ideas for Miss Suzy.

 Squirrel Protest Letter

 Most people who feed birds put baffles like these on their feeder poles to keep the squirrels from eating all of the birdseed.
 Why do you think they call them baffles?

 Do you think the squirrels like this?
 What would a squirrel say if he or she wrote to the homeowner to protest the baffle and ask to have it removed?
 Write a letter from the squirrel to the keeper of the birdseed.